top of page

 • Private consultation with a physician

 We do our best to move you through your appointment as quickly as we can, but there will be a lot of waiting.
 Bring a book or magazine or a quiet activity to pass the time.
-Coffee, pop, and snack machines are available.
+Vending machines are available.
 Free wi-fi is available too.

 What will happen at my second visit?